ajgiuliani/MSj.jl/docs/src/index.md

 Home
 ====

-`MSJ.jl` is a package for loading, processing and plotting mass spectrometry data.
+`MSj.jl` is a package for loading, processing and plotting mass spectrometry data.
 It provides a range of functionalities such as:
 * Getting information on the file
 * Load a file
 * Averaging mass spectra based on various criteria that may be combined